 1. Librarians need to have at least a master's degree to get a job.

-In order to score a job, librarians need a master’s degree in library science, library and information studies, or librarianship—programs in which they learn about cataloguing and organizing, statistics, research, management, and digital reference, among other essential skills.
+In order to score a job, librarians need a master’s degree in library science, library and information studies, or librarianship—programs in which they learn about cataloging and organizing, statistics, research, management, and digital reference, among other essential skills.
 A librarian-in-training may also pick a specialty, like archival studies or rare books.
 Some librarians go on to earn a doctorate in library science; this degree can open the door to jobs in places like the Library of Congress and corporate research libraries.

-2. They're increasingly in demand.
+2. Librarians are increasingly in demand.

 Librarians earn a mean annual income of $61,500—about $10,000 higher than the average for all occupations nationwide.
-And in case you're thinking it’s a dying industry, the Bureau of Labor statistics estimates that librarian jobs of all kinds—not just those in public libraries—will increase by 9 percent by 2026.
+And in case you're thinking it’s a dying industry, the Bureau of Labor Statistics estimates that librarian jobs of all kinds—not just those in public libraries—will increase by 9 percent by 2026.
 In fact, a 2017 report by the education and publishing company Pearson found that librarians, curators, and archivists were among the occupational groups with the highest probability of increased demand by 2030 [PDF].

 3. Librarians can help you with everything from metadata to filling out your taxes.

 Librarians are trained in accessing all sorts of information, not just what you find between two covers.
 Some of them, like Erica Findley, who works at the Multnomah County Library system in Portland, Oregon, specialize in metadata, which she describes as a fancy word for “how you describe a thing” (technically, it's data about other data).
 She focuses on making online catalogs easier for patrons to search: “We try to put ourselves in a user’s shoes—what kind of key word are you going to type into the search box?”